-Although there is currently no cure for atopic diseases, AIT and biologics can modify allergic pathways by acting as true disease-modifying therapies[73-83].
+Although there is currently no cure for atopic diseases, AIT and biologics can modify allergic pathways by acting as true disease-modifying therapies [73-82].
 To effectively change the course of the allergic march, future research should resolve the major questions of how, when, and to whom specific treatment should be applied.
-To answer these questions, some of the unmet needs include accurate identification of allergic trajectories from childhood as well as associated biomarkers to perform early and accurate endotyping, followed by early and aggressive treatment.
+To answer these questions, some of the unmet needs include accurate identification of allergic trajectories from childhood, as well as associated biomarkers to perform early and accurate endotyping, followed by early and aggressive treatment.

-The application of systems medicine, including clinical data, omics, epidemiology and mechanistic models to elucidate the underlying pathophysiology behind the different trajectories of the allergic march, will enable clinicians to have a disruptive approach to diagnosis and treatment, and more importantly, to predict individual prognoses and preventing the occurrence of the different allergic conditions.
+The application of systems medicine, including clinical data, omics, epidemiology, and mechanistic models to elucidate the pathophysiology underlying the different trajectories of the allergic march, will enable a disruptive approach to diagnosis and treatment and, more importantly, individual prognoses, thus preventing onset of allergic conditions.

-Concluding remarks are presented in Table I.
+Concluding remarks are presented in the Table.